bibek12345/DIPC/CloudWorkshop_DIPC_1200.md

  ![](images/1200/image1200_71.png)

 9. Right click on the Examples.dxi package and select "Close Package File".
+This action will close the package file in EDQ director.

 ![](images/1200/image1200_72.png)